 Plenty of better racing games exist than Ballistics.
 None can match its unbelievable, outrageous speeds.

-Tag Archives: online multiplayer
+Tagged: online multiplayer

 If you’ve ever wanted to pilot a flying car, BHunter is excellent wish fulfillment.
 Its shoddy world-building may not keep your interest past that.

 The rusty sci-fi future of Cybermercs enlivens its repetitive role-playing shooting gallery gameplay, at least for a while.

 Behold, a great awful game: Gooch Grundy’s X-Decathlon‘s astounding silliness frees its nonsensical sports from the need to be good or playable.

 This officially sanctioned modification of Half-Life catches the shooter genre mid-growth, sandwiched between a history of dark corridors and the promise of expansiveness.

 Electronic Arts’s wildly ambitious, disruptive boondoggle tried to start a revolution of collaborative media experiences for an audience years away from accepting it.
 (September 11 didn’t help either.)

 MissionForce: CyberStorm‘s complex strategic gameplay underscores a dark narrative about the encroaching, soulless logic of endless war.
 It deserves to be considered a classic.